CVPR2021-ID453/MIAL/README.md

 ## Environment Installation

-A Linux platform and [anaconda3](https://www.anaconda.com/) is recommended, since they can install and manage environments and packages conveniently and efficiently.
+A Linux platform (Ours are Ubuntu 18.04 LTS) and [anaconda3](https://www.anaconda.com/) is recommended, since they can install and manage environments and packages conveniently and efficiently.

+A TITAN V GPU and [CUDA 10.2](https://developer.nvidia.com/cuda-toolkit-archive) with [CuDNN 7.6.5](https://developer.nvidia.com/cudnn) is recommended, since they can speed up model training.

 After anaconda3 installation, you can create a conda environment and install the required packages as below:

 ```
 conda create -n mmdet python=3.7 -y
 conda activate mmdet
+pip install numpy
 pip install -r requirements.txt
 ```